The Politics of Population: State Formation, Statistics, and the Census of Canada, 1840-1875

 'I cannot recommend this book too highly.
 Reading The Politics of Population is a most rewarding experience; I learned a lot from it.
 This book is the product of mature reflection and prodigious research.'David Levine, Canadian Journal of Sociology Online

-- Sir John A. Macdonald Prize, Canadian Historical Association
+- Winner - Sir John A. MacDonald Prize - Canadian Historical Association